LeDoesCS/Data-Driven-Carry/README.md

 - **F1 Score:** 62.0%

 Although the baseline performance indicates that our simple model correctly predicts match outcomes around 58.6% of the time with a balanced F1 score of 62.0%, which isn't the best, these results serve as an initial benchmark.
 They highlight the challenge of predicting match outcomes based solely on mid lane early game metrics, which is only 1 of 5 positions.
 In our next step, lets engineer additional features—such as the gold difference range across all roles and total kills at 10 minutes—to capture a more comprehensive picture of early game carry potential and improve overall predictive performance.

+# Final Model

+To improve upon our baseline model, we engineered two new features to capture additional aspects of early game performance:

+- **Gold Difference Range:**
+  This feature is the difference between the maximum and minimum gold differences across all roles/positions.
+It reflects the variability in early game resource advantages within a team, helping to identify if a team has a standout role or if performance is more balanced.

+- **Total Kills at 10:**
+  By summing up the kills at 10 minutes across all roles, this feature provides an overall measure of early aggression and impact.
+This is crucial for evaluating a team's early carry potential.

+For our final feature set, we combined these engineered features with our baseline features—**mid_gold** and **mid_killsat10**.
+The final model is a binary classifier that predicts match outcomes (win or loss) using only early game data, which is available at or before the 10-minute mark.

+**Modeling Approach:**
+We used a single sklearn Pipeline that first applies a **StandardScaler** to standardize our features, and then fits a **RandomForestClassifier**.
+We performed hyperparameter tuning using GridSearchCV, focusing on:
+- **n_estimators:** to control the number of trees and stabilize predictions.
+- **max_depth:** to balance the complexity and overfitting of each tree.
+- **min_samples_split:** to ensure nodes are split only when a sufficient number of samples is available.

+The best hyperparameters found were:
+- **max_depth:** 5
+- **min_samples_split:** 10
+- **n_estimators:** 100

+**Performance:**

+- **Accuracy:** 59.5%
+- **F1 Score:** 63.95%

+ While our final model only showed very slight improvements over the baseline, this outcome provides valuable insights.
+It indicates that simply adding these two engineered features may not be sufficient to capture the carry potential we’re trying to model.
+Even if very minimal, there is some slight indicators linked to match outcome and carry potential.
+The incremental gain highlights the inherent difficulty of predicting match outcomes using only early game data.
+It emphasizes that while early advantages are important, they are just one piece of a more complex puzzle that unfolds throughout the match.
+Many other nuanced factors can come into play, like a comeback, strategic champion picks, in-game adaptations, and unforeseen events that are not captured in early performance metrics.

+## Fairness Analysis

+To evaluate whether our final model performs fairly across different groups, we conducted a permutation test using **precision** as our evaluation metric.
+We defined our groups as follows:

+- **Group A:** Teams from matches whose game IDs start with "LOLTMNT01".
+- **Group B:** Teams from all other matches.

+**Observed Results:**
+- The model’s precision for **Group A** was *61.25%*.
+- The model’s precision for **Group B** was *55.77%*.
+- The observed difference in precision (Group A - Group B) was approximately *5.48%*.

+**Permutation Test:**
+We shuffled the group labels 1,000 times and recalculated the precision difference for each permutation.
+The permutation test resulted in a p-value of *0.187*, meaning there is only about a *18.7%* chance that the observed difference in precision could have occurred by random chance alone.

+<iframe
+  src="assets/fig9.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+**Conclusion:**
+Based on the permutation test, we fail reject the null hypothesis that the model's precision is roughly the same across both groups.
+This suggests that, in terms of precision, our final model does not appear to perform significantly worse for one group compared to the other.
+While our model is not perfect, these findings provide a basis for further investigation and refinement, ensuring that the model's performance is equitable across different match contexts.